Summary

 • Jeffrey Gelfand (ucsf)

-Dr. Gelfand is an Associate Professor of Neurology at UCSF.
+Dr. Gelfand is a Professor of Neurology at UCSF.
 He specializes in caring for patients with a wide range of neuroinflammatory and neurodegenerative disorders.
-Dr. Gelfand conducts clinical research, including clinical trials, focused on advancing new treatments for neuroimmunological diseases and restoring neurological function.
+Dr. Gelfand conducts clinical research, including clinical trials, focused on advancing new treatments and restoring neurological function.
 Dr. Gelfand is also an award-winning medical educator.
+Dr. Gelfand received an A.B.

 Details